dtcarls/fantasy_football_chat_bot/README.md

 For Users, just right click the user in the server list and select "Copy ID".

 Emotes MUST be from the server-specific list.
-To get the ID, say '\:[-Emote shortcut-]:' in any text channel and copy the text that appears.
+To get the ID, say '\\:[Emote shortcut]:' in any text channel and copy the text that appears.

 #### Private Leagues